Thought Leadership in Business Management

 Earn your PhD in Management among highly motivated, intellectually curious students and engaged, expert faculty who share a common goal: To make an impact in the future of business research and education.

-In your early years in the program, you will complete foundational coursework in management and other fields—many of these courses will focus on the research process and prepare you for your dissertation.
+In your early years in the doctoral management program, you will complete foundational coursework in management and other fields—many of these courses will focus on the research process and prepare you for your dissertation.
 You’ll work with classmates to examine existing literature and theories for class deliverables, which will often include doing your own original research.

 As you progress in the PhD in Management program, you can take advanced courses that match your research area of interest.
 Your faculty committee will help make sure you’re on the right track.
 You can start research with faculty mentors as early as your first year.

-Applying to the PhD in Management program
+Applying to the Fully-Funded PhD in Management Program

 Applications should be submitted by December 15 for fall start.